nTh0rn/nth0rn.github.io/content/articles/fast-random-pathfinder.md

 ## 2.2 Filling the Path

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now that a path has been found, we fill in the spaces between nodes that are not immediately adjacent to the previous node.
 This provides more options for optimization later.
-The reason why this is so important is visualized below.

 {% center_pic url="/images/fast-random-pathfinder/unoptimized_path.png" /%}